Yes, the DDR Museum is open daily from 9 am to 9 pm.

 No, as a private museum, the DDR Museum is not financed by taxes, but solely by admission fees.
 Therefore, it is not possible to grant a general free admission.

-No, Museum Sunday is an event of the state museums.
+No, Museum Sunday is a monthly event of the state museums.
 The DDR Museum is private and is not financed by taxes, but by the entrance fees.
 Therefore, it is not possible to grant a general free admission.

 Reduced tickets are available for children over 6 years of age, schoolchildren, students, trainees, recipients of unemployment benefit II, people doing voluntary service and holders of severely disabled ID cards.
 The relevant valid proof must always be brought along.